2026 EU Regulation Update -- Action Required If Traveling After October 2026

 EU Pet Import Requirements -- In the Correct Sequence

 Each step must be completed in order.
 A vaccination given before microchipping is not accepted by EU customs authorities.
-The sequence determines your minimum preparation timeline.

 1